veracrypt/VeraCrypt/src/Readme.txt

 ========

 I. Windows
-	Requirements for Building TrueCrypt for Windows
+	Requirements for Building VeraCrypt for Windows
-	Instructions for Building TrueCrypt for Windows
+	Instructions for Building VeraCrypt for Windows
+	Instructions for Signing and Packaging VeraCrypt for Windows

 II.
 Linux and Mac OS X
-	Requirements for Building TrueCrypt for Linux and Mac OS X Instructions for Building TrueCrypt for Linux and Mac OS X
+	Requirements for Building VeraCrypt for Linux and Mac OS X Instructions for Building VeraCrypt for Linux and Mac OS X

 III.
 FreeBSD and OpenSolaris